-Students who find it necessary to be in the hallway (for any reason) while classes are in session must have a lanyard-secured pass from a teacher/administrator.
-Students without a lanyard pass will be returned to their appropriate classrooms.
+Students requesting a pass will access the e-Hall pass system prior to leaving the classroom.
 Students are expected to remain in the classroom pod for restroom/drinking fountain use.
-Students not attending class in a pod should use the nearest restroom/drinking fountain.
+Students not attending class in a pod should use the restroom/drinking fountain assigned to them through e-Hall pass.